SamuelEarl/fanny-pack-ui-old/src/routes/get-started.svelte.md

 <h2 id="enable-js-vars">Step 7: Enable JavaScript Variables</h2>

 Create a `/src/fpui-theme.ts` file and copy all the code from the `fpui` package's `fpui-theme.js` file into your `/src/fpui-theme.ts` file.
-NOTE: The components are already referencing the `/src/fpui-theme.ts` file, so you should be ready to go.
+NOTE: The components are already referencing the `/src/fpui-theme.ts` file, so the values in your `/src/fpui-theme.ts` file should work.

 You can now edit any of the variables in the `/src/fpui-theme.ts` file.
 The values should come from [Iconify](https://icon-sets.iconify.design/).
 When you search for an icon and then select it, you will see a field to the right of your selected icon that is labelled "Selected icon".
 Copy the value from that field and replace the variable that you want to customize in your `/src/fpui-theme.ts` file.